 Why Write a Book in Google Docs?

-How to Write a Book in Google Docs
+How to Write a Book in Google Docs: 9 Easy Steps

-Following is a comprehensive step-by-step overview of the writing process you can follow step-by-step to write your book in Google Docs.
+Following is a comprehensive overview of the writing process you can follow step by step to write your book in Google Docs.
 After reading this article, you will be ready to start writing your book in Google Docs without any issues.

 Once you have your new document, type in a title.
 If you don’t have a title yet, name it “My Book Project” to distinguish it from other Google documents in your Drive.